This is How I Save Money, How About You?

 5. Stop Making Excuses

 You CAN save money.
 Even if you save $1 per day, that's $300 per year.
-Not much, but it's a start.
+Not much, but it's a start to a profitable website.
 You can grow from there.
 But if you constantly convince yourself you have no money, you will get nowhere.

 6. Cash, Investment, Safety Net

 I divide my savings into 3 categories, and the subdivide those categories.
 I keep one account for cash.
 This is what I use on a day to day basis.
 Even though I never actually use physical cash (I use credit cards), that's what I call my ‘cash account'.